yonjah/ralphi/hapi-plugin/README.md

 - _getKey Function(request)_ - A Function that will get the unique client key out of the request object.
 By default `request.info.remoteAddress` is used.
 - _addHeaders Boolean default(true)_ - Add the headers 'X-RateLimit-Limit', 'X-RateLimit-Remaining', 'X-RateLimit-Reset' for routes that enable rate liming
 - _message String default('you have exceeded your request limit')_ - Error message in case limit has exceeded
-- _onError Function(request, reply, Error)_ - if set plugin will call this method if communication with Ralphi server results in an error. by default request will be rate limited using _errorSize_ and _errorDelay_ settings
+- _onError Function(request, reply, Error) default(undefined)_ - if communication with Ralphi server results in an error, plugin will call this method and stop processing the request.
+By default request will be rate limited using _errorSize_ and _errorDelay_ settings
-_errorSize Integer default(1),_: size of default record if error is returned from Ralphi server _errorDelay Integer default(60)_: default delay in seconds to send to the user if Ralphi server is not available
+_errorSize Integer default(1)_ - default record size if Ralphi server is not available _errorDelay Integer default(60)_ - default delay in seconds to send to the user if Ralphi server is not available

 All configuration options other than _client_,_ext_,_allRoutes_ can be overridden in the route settings.
 When _allRoutes_ is `false`(default), you'll need to set a config object in `config.plugins.ralphi` to enable the route.
 If _allRoutes_ is  `true` you can disable a specific route by setting `config.plugins.ralphi` to `false`.